 If you’ve been wondering how to grow winter squash, you shouldn’t worry; growing winter squash is no difficult task.
 These are easy vining plants that take over when they see fit and take the vegetable to the finish line.
-There are many different varieties, and all of them take all summer and fall to finish growing.
+There are many different varieties, and all of them take summer and fall to finish growing.

 How to Grow Winter Squash

 Winter squash can grow from a size large enough to be one serving on up to serving a table full of people.
-Further, they take a long time to be ripe for harvest.
+Furthermore, they take a long time to be ripe for harvest.

 If you want to know when to plant winter squash, remember that it takes 80 to 110 days to fully ripen.
 Therefore, growing winter squash means planting it as soon as the chance of spring frost is over so you have enough time before the first frost in late fall.

 Growing winter squash can be done well into the winter, thus the name.
 These are hardy vegetables that can provide for you throughout the winter into the following spring.
 There are so many different varieties you can plant, and some of them make for a nice single meal when plopped into the oven by themselves with some brown sugar and butter.